 This full-size keyboard is rather large, and will take even more space if you use the magnetic wrist rest.
 There's also a tenkeyless (TKL) version available, which is shorter.
 We expect the TKL model to perform similarly to the full-size.

-The SteelSeries Apex Pro is very well-built.
+The SteelSeries Apex Pro's build quality is excellent.
 It has an aluminum body that feels very solid.
 It has great ABS double shot keycaps that feel durable too.
 It comes with a magnetic wrist rest that's covered by a rubber coating, but unfortunately, it's a dust magnet.

-The ergonomics are good.
+The ergonomics are decent.
 The keyboard comes with a nice magnetic, detachable wrist rest but only features a single incline setting.
 Unfortunately, the feet open up vertically, meaning they can fold back in if you push your keyboard forward.
+For an even more ergonomic design, check out the split design of the Kinesis Freestyle Edge RGB.

 The SteelSeries Apex Pro is a full RGB keyboard.
 You can select your preferred lighting option directly on the keyboard with the menu button and also control the brightness level.
 The black frame creates a nice contrast with the colors and makes the keys easy to read when in the dark.